Past allocations

 | 2009-10 | 2% |

-The following graph shows how and when allocations improved during those years from 2008-09 to 2020-21 when opening allocations were less than 100 percent.
-The years where allocations opened and remained at 100 per cent have not been included.
+The graph below shows how and when allocations improved in years when opening allocations were less than 100 per cent.
+Years in which allocations opened and remained at 100 per cent are not included.

 Some observations: